Here’s a tautology in propositional logic:

 So, ⊢ (P → Q) ∨ (Q → R)

-The reason this is provable, despite being formally contingent in English, is that the material conditional, →, does not represent the English “if/then”.
+The reason this is provable, despite being clearly contingent in a natural language like English, is that the material conditional, →, does not truly represent the English “if/then”.
 If you’ve taken a course in logic, you’ve probably heard this.
-The reason is that the truth conditions for the material conditional are a little different.
+The truth conditions for the material conditional are a little different.
 Specifically, a formula of the form (α → β) is true on every valuation except those that make α true and β false.

 Look at our formula again.
 It states, semantically, that either (P → Q) is true, or (Q → R) is.
 If (P → Q) happens to be true, then the whole formula is true, so that case is covered right off the bat.